-Why would you go to Las Vegas with kids when it’s better known as sin city?
+Why would you go to Las Vegas with a toddler when it’s better known as sin city?
 Well outside of the strip regular people live in Las Vegas and many of them have kids so yes you can plan a Las Vegas family vacation.
 Here’s how to spend 3 days in Las Vegas with a toddler or older kids too!

 I had just quit my job and had two weeks (unpaid) before starting my new job and I wanted to take advantage of this spontaneous time off .
 Where we went didn’t matter but it needed to be affordable but I couldn’t find any posted flights deals for the upcoming week.
 I turned to Skyscanner to find the cheapest flights from my home airport in the next two weeks.
 If you have a specific destination in mind but are flexible on the dates you can also search Skyscanner for the cheapest time to go to that destination.
 I was able to find tickets from Miami for under $200 4th of July weekend.
 They have a free app I use often, download it here.